Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 Be sure to do your research and don't be swayed by pushy salesmen.
 Contact more than one solar company in your area and compare prices and reviews before deciding which one to buy from.

-However, as technology improves, researchers have now found a way to improve solar cell efficiency to 25%, so we could well see far more effective domestic installations available in the near future.
+However, as technology improves, researchers have now found a way to improve solar cell efficiency to 25% (MIT News).
+So we could well see far more effective domestic installations available in the near future.

 What is Solar Payback Time?